 Numerous information outlets that follow the insurance industry observe that customers have changed and that the types of insurance demanded are changing, too.
 In response, as with any sector, insurance technology developments have produced disruption in the industry.

 While change can be difficult, disruption also produces opportunities and the insurance industry adjusted in 2021.
 The pandemic disrupted the sales of insurance policies as in-person meetings were not possible.
 Some in the industry coped with this challenge by upgrading their IT services and accelerating their digitization plans.

 Contract Management Solutions Can Help

-We’ve noted before that, according to the IACCM, a Global 1000 company manages, on average, 40,000 contracts.
+We’ve noted before that, according to the World Commerce & Contracting, a Global 1000 company manages, on average, 40,000 contracts.
 To be sure, that’s a mountain of contracts – but think about the insurance industry and you’re thinking about the Mount Everest of contracts.
 After all, an insurer’s entire business is to produce insurance policies, which are, of course, contracts!
-In 2016, there were 290.65 million life insurance policies alone in force.
+In 2021, there were 260.7 million life insurance policies in force in the United States alone.
 This doesn’t even include all the non-life policies in existence, nor any of the other insurance provider contracts necessary for running the business.
 Just like any business, insurance companies have employee agreements, lease agreements, purchase and sale agreements, utility contracts, and all the other types of contracts associated with running the enterprise.

 Luckily, the following ContractSafe contract management features can help: